Australian Grown Black Sunflower Microgreen Seeds

 Tray Method

-- Lightly water the surface.
+- Lightly water the growing medium.

-- Spread seeds evenly without piling them up.
+- Spread seeds evenly without overcrowding.

 Blackout Stage